OpenNebula/docs/source/advanced_components/ddc/reference/provision/driver/ec2.rst

 Example
 =======

-Example of minimal EC2 provision template:
+Example of a minimal EC2 provision template:

 .. code::